-(9) Related Party Transactions
+(10) Related Party Transactions

-On May 30, 2002, the Company issued an aggregate of 90,000 shares of Series B Convertible Preferred Stock, at an aggregate purchase price of \$45.0 million, in a private placement to entities affiliated with one of the directors of the Company (40,000 shares), to a brother of the Chairman and Chief Executive Officer of the Company (10,000 shares) and to an unrelated third-party investor (40,000 shares).
+On May 30, 2002, the Company issued an aggregate of 90,000 shares of Series B Convertible Preferred Stock, at an aggregate purchase price of \$45.0 million, in a private placement to entities affiliated with one of the directors of the Company (40,000 shares), to a brother of the Chairman and then Chief Executive Officer of the Company (10,000 shares) and to an unrelated third-party investor (40,000 shares).
 The Company received \$44.9 million net of proceeds.
-Each share of Series B Convertible Preferred Stock is initially convertible into 100 shares of Common Stock for a conversion price of \$5.00 per share, which was the fair market of the common stock at the closing, at the option of the holder at any time, subject to certain provisions in the Series B Preferred Stock Purchase Agreement had a lock-up provision, which has expired prior to March 5, 2004, on which date 40,000 shares of Series B Convertible Preferred Stock were converted into 4,000,000 shares of the Company's Common Stock.
+Each share of Series B Convertible Preferred Stock is initially convertible into 100 shares of Common Stock for a conversion price of \$5.00 per share, which was the fair market of the common stock at the closing, at the option of the holder at any time, subject to certain provisions in the Series B Preferred Stock Purchase Agreement.
+The Series B Preferred Stock Purchase Agreement had a lock-up provision, which expired prior to March 5, 2004, on which date 40,000 shares of Series B Convertible Preferred Stock were converted into 4,000,000 shares of the Company's Common Stock.

-Through March 31, 2005, the Company has received notices from the holders to convert an aggregate number of 64,517 shares of Series B Convertible Preferred Stock into an aggregate 6,451,700 shares of the Company's Common Stock.
-On March 31, 2005, the total liquidated preference equaled \$12.7 million.
+Through September 30, 2005, the Company has received notices from the holders to convert an aggregate number of 64,517 shares of Series B Convertible Preferred Stock into an aggregate 6,451,700 shares of the Company's Common Stock.
+On September 30, 2005, the total liquidated preference equaled \$12.7 million.

-In 2003, in conjunction with two companies that the Company acquired in its Enterprise Network Services business, the Company assumed certain facility lease obligations relating to facilities were owned by the previous shareholders.
-The lease expense, which approximates \$0.1 million for the quarters ended March 31, 2004 and 2005 is reflected in the statement of operations.
+In 2003, in connection with the Company's acquisition of two companies in its Enterprise Network Services business, the Company assumed certain facility lease obligations relating to facilities that were owned by the previous shareholders.
+The lease expense, which approximates \$0.1 million and \$0.2 million for the nine months ended September 30, 2004 and 2005, respectively, is reflected in the statement of operations.

 In early 2004, the Company entered into a partnership arrangement with an entity whereby the Company committed to fund a \$1.0 million line of credit for working capital purposes of the newly created partnership, known as Mobilitie Partners, LLC ("Mobilitie").
 The terms of the line of credit agreement provide for repayment based upon the occurrence of certain future events, such as a monetizing event.
 In addition, in the event the Company exited the partnership based upon its evaluation of the viability of the business, WFI is committed to fund approximately \$0.4 million of future operating costs of its partner.
 For this consideration the Company received 15% equity interest in Mobilitie.
 The Company reviewed the terms of the partnership agreement and determined that it met the characteristics of a variable interest entity and the requirements for consolidation under FASB Interpretation No. 46-R and, accordingly, Mobilitie was fully consolidated by WFI.
 As of December 31, 2004, approximately \$1.0 million had been advanced on the line of credit.
+All amounts advanced were expensed in the Company's statement of operations for 2004.
 On December 31, 2004, the Company exercised its right to withdraw from Mobilitie.
-As a result, the Company had no ownership interest in Mobilitie as of December 31, 2004 and consequently did not consolidate the operating results of Mobilitie at March 31, 2005.
+As a result, the Company had no ownership interest in Mobilitie as of December 31, 2004 and consequently has not consolidated the operating results of Mobilitie since December 31, 2004.